c3g/web-app-template/README.md

 First find a clear name for your app, and replace the header of this section!

-Your app will run into a [podman container](https://podman.io/docs), it will make its deployement easyer in our infratructure.
+Your app will run into a [podman container](https://podman.io/docs), it will make its deployment easier in our infrastructure.

 ## Some considerations for app developers